fronto/reading_guide/README.md

 Read the wikipedia article: https://en.wikipedia.org/wiki/Closure_(computer_programming)

-Read: You Don’t Know Js: scope and closures by Kyle Simpson
+Read: You Don't Know Js: scope and closures by Kyle Simpson

 Memory management: Know the difference between explicit (manual) memory management and implicit (automatic) management, also known as garbage collection.

 There is no better way to understand this then by learning to program in C. C demands explicit memory management.
-Try and write a C program which dereferences but does not deallocate it’s data inside an infinite loop.
+Try and write a C program which dereferences but does not deallocate it's data inside an infinite loop.
 It should crash after a while and bring your computer to a standstill.
 Then try de-allocating the memory using the free() function before dereferencing it in each iteration of the loop.
 This time the program should run forever and not run out of memory.

 Most of the higher level languages that we program in such as python are actually created using C. Operating systems and network protocol implementations also tend to be written in C. Although it is unlikely that you will ever end up using C in your job, it is a good language to learn for the purpose of deepening your knowledge of how computers work.

 Higher level languages have garbage collectors that handle the freeing of memory for you when your program is running, so you do not have to think about it while you are coding.
 For example if you assign a python variable to one object and then assign it to another, the first object is no longer needed and the memory it occupies must be freed.
 You never have to think about this when programming in python because the python garbage collector tracks the number of variables pointing to a given object.
-When this number drops to zero the object is “removed” from memory.
+When this number drops to zero the object is "removed" from memory.

 Runtimes and execution models: